 Investment Options Once You Contribute to a Traditional IRA

 In general, there are a couple of different ways you can open an IRA account and then allocate those funds to an investment vehicle.
 Your options for investing are generally based on the flexibility of the financial institution you’re working with.

 - Smaller Banks and Credit Unions – smaller financial institutions that do not have access to a complete portfolio of investment securities will often provide Certificates of Deposit (CDs) as an investment vehicle.
 Once you open up an IRA account you can choose the term of the CD you will be allocating your money to.
 The benefit of opening a Traditional IRA with these institutions is that the process and your options are simple.
-The downside is that their investment solutions are limited.
-CDs are viewed as a low rate of return investment vehicle.
+However, their investment solutions are limited, CDs are viewed as a low rate of return investment vehicle.
 A low rate of return will impact how much money you will have when you retire.
 Minimums to open an IRA account and invest in CDs could be as low as $100.

 - Large Banks and Brokerage Firms – Bank of America, Wells Fargo, E*TRADE, Vanguard, Fidelity are all full-service brokerage firms that provide a complete list of investment options once you open an IRA account.
 Mutual funds, stocks, bonds even annuities are available.
 The advantage of working with these firms is that the options they provide for investments will often provide a much greater return on your investment than a CD.
 In addition, they provide consulting services to help you choose the right investment based on your retirement timeline.
 Minimums for opening an IRA account are about $1,000.
 Additional contributions can be made in $100 increments.

 - How to Start Investing in Mutual Funds